elixir-desktop/desktop/README.md

 *Bleeding Edge* ONLY WORKS WITH OTP24 https://www.erlang.org/news/148

 Building native-like Elixir apps is the goal of this library.
-It combines Phoenix and Erlangs builting WxWidgets library to archieve this.
+It combines Phoenix LiveView and Erlangs built-in WxWidgets library to archieve this.

 ## Example